 - Children who live closest to the school (which can, in many areas, mean more-or-less spitting distance, especially if there are lots of siblings taking preference).

-They may be placed in a different order or there may be different categories.
+They may be placed in a different order or there may be different categories such as faith requirements.
 The important thing to remember is that they will vary between schools, and it is crucial to know how you will fare at that particular school.

-While no state primary school selects by ability or aptitude (except the London Oratory Junior House, which tests all applicants for general academic ability and musical aptitude), faith schools mostly give preference to children from religious families and you will need to complete a supplementary information form (SIF) which will ask for details of your family’s religious adherence.
+While no state primary school selects by ability or aptitude (except the London Oratory Junior House, which tests all applicants for general academic ability and musical aptitude), faith schools mostly give preference to children from religious families and you will need to complete a supplementary information form (SIF) which will ask for details of your family’s religious adherence as well as providing further paperwork like baptismal certificate.

 It is therefore essential to include on your list those schools where you stand a good chance of meeting the admissions criteria.
-If instead you rank only those you most like, you may well get a place at none of them, and the local authority will allocate a school instead (which will inevitably be an unpopular and undersubscribed school).
+If you ignore this aspect of the application and instead you rank only those you most like, you may well get a place at none of them, and the local authority will allocate you a place at an undersubscribed school which will inevitably be an unpopular and possible some distance from where you live.

-Your local authority’s admissions guide explains how to apply and lists the admissions criteria for schools in your area.
+Your local authority’s admissions guide (usually available to download) explains how to apply and lists the admissions criteria for schools in your area.
 Information from previous years is also published, such as whether schools were oversubscribed, how places were allocated and the distance children admitted previously live from the school.
 If applicable, catchment area maps will also be included.
 The Good Schools Guide website contains maps for each school based on where pupils have been admitted from in recent years.
-This will give you an idea of how likely you are to get a place.
+This will help you get an idea of how likely you are to get a place.